-Tape two or three extracts from radio dramas and plays.
+Audio record two or three extracts from TV or from a film.
 It is usually best to focus on just one extract at a time and to listen to it more than once.

 - Name and list all the feelings or inner states affecting the characters - While listening, make a mind map of interactions and feelings between characters - Simulate the facial expression, gesture and body language of a character